 The provider is licensed by the Federal Communications Commission to offer commercial mobile radio service within the state of Washington;

-The provider serves fewer than the equivalent of 40,000 access lines in Washington;
+The provider serves fewer than the equivalent of 40,000 access lines in Washington, calculated by the number of working numbers assigned to rate centers in Washington;

+The provider offers basic residential and business exchange telecommunications services as set forth in WAC 480-120-021 and RCW 80.36.630 (Chapter 8, Laws of 2013, Section 201(1)(a) and (b)).

 and

-The provider has been designated by the commission as an eligible telecommunications carrier for purposes of receiving federal universal service support pursuant to 47 CFR § 54 Subpart D – Universal Service Support for High Cost Areas.
+The provider has been designated by the commission as an eligible telecommunications carrier for purposes of receiving federal universal service support pursuant to 47 CFR Part 54 Subpart D – Universal Service Support for High Cost Areas with respect to the service area for which the provider is seeking program support.

-(3) In calculating access lines or equivalents under this section, the access lines or equivalents of all affiliates must be counted as a single threshold, if the lines or equivalents are located in Washington.WAC 480-123- .
+(3) In calculating access lines under this section, the access lines or equivalents must be counted as a single threshold, if the lines or equivalents are located in Washington.
+For the purpose of this calculation, an affiliate of a wireline communications provider is another wireline communications provider that falls within the definition of an affiliate and an affiliate of a wireless communications provider is another wireless communications provider that falls within the definition of an affiliate.

+WAC 480-123- .
 Petitions for eligibility to receive program support

 Wireline communications providers.
 A wireline communications provider that satisfies the prerequisites in WAC 480-123- may petition the commission to receive support from the program.
 The provider must petition the commission each year to be eligible to receive